 Criminal matters or charges laid by Traffic Violation Tickets can be appealed as stated in the Provincial Offences Procedure Act.

-The Dangerous Goods Transportation and Handling Act provides the ability to appeal an Administrative Penalty to the Alberta Transportation Safety Board.
+The Dangerous Goods Transportation and Handling Act provides the ability for a decision on an Administrative Penalty to be reconsidered with Alberta Transportation.

 If you want to have a decision reconsidered by the Registrar you can complete an online application on the Registrar reconsideration page.

 The only applications eligible for reconsideration are those that are able to provide the following:

 - indication of error made by Alberta Transportation on the original decision, or